speedmax/h2o-php/README.md

 close tag.
 For example: `{% if condition %} ... {% endif %}`

-### if tag
+### The "if" tag

-if tags evaluate a variable or a simple expression. when results true the if tag body will be render or else part will be rendered.
+`if` tags evaluate either a variable or a simple expression.
+If the result of the `if` expression is *true*, then the contents of the `if` block will be allowed to render.

     {% if person.is_adult %}
         You are old enough.